rfigueroa/docs/content/plugins/pipeline/registry/artifactory.md

 ```

 {{% alert color="info" %}}
-This example will read the secrets values in the volume stored at `/vela/secrets/`:
+This example will read the secrets values in the volume stored at `/vela/secrets/`
 {{% /alert %}}

 ## Parameters

+{{% alert color="info" %}}
+The plugin supports reading all parameters vie environment variables or files.

+Any values set from a file take precedence over values set from the environment.
+{{% /alert %}}

 The following parameters are used to configure the image: